robert-mcdermott/embeddings_plot/README.md

 ### Embedding model

-To use this tool you have to either train your own embedding model or use and existing pretrained model.
+To use this tool, you have to either train your own embedding model or use an existing pretrained model.
 This tool expected the models to be in word2vec format.
 Two pretrained models ready to use are:

 - https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip
 - https://dl.fbaipublicfiles.com/fasttext/vectors-english/crawl-300d-2M.vec.zip